 By Engrid Winslow

 The 4th of July always means the temperatures will be warm and that means you don’t want to turn on the oven.
-Here are two recipes for your family to beat the heat and one for your family’s best friend.
+Here are two recipes for hot days so that your family can beat the heat and even one recipe for your family’s best friend.
 Cool off and enjoy the summer everyone!

 Lemon Grilled Chicken with Green Chilies